29 Nov 2024, 09:30

 • In 2021, Poland adopted the Energy policy of Poland until 2040 (PEP2040) programme with the following main targets: 32 percent of renewables in electricity generation and no more than 56 percent of power from coal by 2030, and the first nuclear power plant starting operation in 2033.
 The plan has been criticised by NGOs and parliamentary opposition as “unrealistic.”
 Donald Tusk’s government, ruling since December 2023, is working on an update to the document, expected to be presented in the second half of 2024.

 • In a draft update of Poland’s National Energy and Climate Plan (NECP), put to public consultation in September, the climate ministry outlined an “ambitious” transition scenario for 2030: 50.4 percent GHG reduction (compared to 1990); 56 percent of electricity generated from renewables sources; and the share of coal-fired power generation falling to 22 percent (from 61 in 2023).
+Following the consultation period 25 climate-focused NGOs called on Poland to commit to the more ambitious scenario and not settle for “an unspecified compromise”.
 The document is expected to be finished and sent to Brussels before the end of this year.

-• According to electric grid operator Polskie Sieci Elektroenergetyczne, the installed capacity of photovoltaic panels and wind farms reached a combined 30 GW in September 2024, of which around 20 GW are PV.
-Since the start of the year, wind and solar capacity has risen by 3.3 GW.
+• According to electric grid operator Polskie Sieci Elektroenergetyczne, the installed capacity of photovoltaic panels and wind farms reached a combined 30.8 GW in October 2024, of which around 20 GW are PV.
+Since the start of the year, wind and solar capacity has risen by about 4 GW.
 In 2014, total capacity was only around 3 GW.

-• According to the think tank Forum Energii, coal’s share of electricity production fell to 48 percent in September 2024, while renewables’ share reached a record 36.8 percent.
+• According to the think tank Forum Energii, coal’s share of electricity production fell to a record low of 48 percent in September 2024, while renewables’ share reached a record 36.8 percent.
+In October, however, the share of electricity production from coal rose to 52.3 percent amid unfavourable renewables conditions.
 CO2 emissions in the energy sector decreased by almost 20 percent year-on-year.
 At the beginning of the decade, coal was responsible for about 90 percent of electricity production in Poland.

 Industry